Information-Warfare-Center/CSI-SIEM/README.md

 Here's a step-by-step example of getting [CSI-SIEM using Malcolm from GitHub](https://github.com/Information-Warfare-Center/CSI-SIEM/), configuring your system and your Malcolm instance, and running it on a system running Ubuntu Linux.
 Your mileage may vary depending on your individual system configuration, but this should be a good starting point.

-To install Malcolm from the latest Malcolm release, browse to the [CSI Linux Malcolm releases page on GitHub](https://csilinux.com) and download at a minimum `install.py` and the `CSI-SIEM.tar.gz` file, then navigate to your downloads directory:
+To install Download CSI-SIEM using Malcolm browse to the [CSI Linux Malcolm releases page on GitHub](https://csilinux.com) and download the `CSI-SIEM.tar.gz` file, then navigate to your downloads directory:
 ```
 user@host:~$ cd Downloads/
 user@host:~/Downloads$ ls
-install.py  CSI-SIEM.tar.gz
+tar -xzf  CSI-SIEM.tar.gz
 ```
+If you are using the tar file skip the next git clone step, and continue.
 If you are obtaining Malcolm using `git` instead, run the following command to clone Malcolm into a local working copy:
 ```
 user@host:~$ git clone https://github.com/Information-Warfare-Center/CSI-SIEM/